 Naturally, like any broadcast of court or government proceedings, “The Trial” was likely intended as background viewing, with much of the quiet stuff humming along in the background until something livelier grabs your attention.
 Fortunately, for those understandably unwilling to wade through the hours of trial footage, Adult Swim has posted the highlights on YouTube.

 Ultimately, Tim is cleared of one count of manslaughter and a mistrial is called on the other 19, since the jury can’t settle on a verdict, letting Tim off the hook — at least for the time being.
-In season ten, Tim faces a civil suit from the Delgados, one of the victims’ families, which allows them to seize his assets, including Dekkar, Decker, and On Cinema, and to leave Gregg in charge of the show’s uncertain future.
-So, naturally, Tim vows revenge and crashes Gregg’s big-budget Oscar special just as it gets going.
+In season ten, Tim faced a civil suit from the Delgados, one of the victims’ families, which allowed them to seize his assets, including Dekkar, Decker, and On Cinema, and to leave Gregg in charge of the show’s uncertain future.
+So, naturally, Tim vowed revenge and crashed Gregg’s 2019 Oscar special just as it got going.